couchbaselabs/sdk-rfcs/rfc/0048-sdk3-bootstrapping.md

 All memcached connections should first establish an appropriate network connection to the target node via TCP.
 Once the connection is established, the client must perform a sequence of commands to initialize the connection.
 This sequence must be performed in the order given in order to allow correct behaviour.
 This sequence MUST be dispatched in a single batch (except in the case of SASL_CONTINUE) without waiting for responses.
 The entire batch of initialization commands will be handled in sequence upon receiving responses, as described further below in this section.

 - **HELLO**
-  A HELLO operation must be dispatched to the node with a list of requested features along with a client identifier and connection UUID as per SDK-RFC#35[Client Connection IDs] and SDK-RFC#47[Unified User Agent].
+  A HELLO operation must be dispatched to the node with a list of requested features along with a client identifier and connection UUID as per [SDK-RFC#35 Client Connection IDs][sdk-rfc-0035] and [SDK-RFC#47 Unified User Agent][sdk-rfc-0047].

 - **GET_ERROR_MAP**
   A GET_ERROR_MAP operation must be sent.
 This error map must be used by the client to decode errors received from this particular connection. (note that error maps do not cross between connections, and each connection must fetch their own error map).